THE KING OF ZOMBIE DEBT: THE 1099-C. WHAT TO DO WHEN COLLECTION CONTINUES AFTER RECEIVING A 1099-C

 If in fact the creditor has made a mistake, parameters should be established as to how long the creditor has to correct it and how.
 As it stands now, a consumer cannot really rely upon the 1099-C. The fact is consumers are being forced to pay increased taxes only to later discover that the creditor made a “mistake”.
 Sure, you can pay a professional to amend your return, and sure Uncle Sam is supposed to give you a refund, but why is the consumer, who made no mistake, carrying the burden of mistakes by creditors?

 Another problematic issue is what if the amended 1099-C is issued more than 3 years after the initial 1099 so that the consumer can no longer amend their tax return?
 The truth of the matter is that cancelation of debts and the attendant tax consequences (if any) is not something creditors should be allowed to treat so cavalierly.
-If required to cancel the debt by the IRS, the debt should be cancelled, regardless of the intent of the creditor.
+If required to cancel the debt by the IRS, the debt should be canceled, regardless of the intent of the creditor.

 If the creditor makes a mistake, the creditor, not the consumer, should bear the responsibility.
 A consumer (and the taxing authorities) should be able to rely on a 1099-C and, at a minimum, absolutely no collection efforts should be allowed until any “mistake” is rectified.

 To conclude, if you received a 1099-C and now someone is trying to collect the debt, don’t be afraid.
 Don’t believe everything you are told.
-Your IRS obligations have nothing to do with whether the debt has been cancelled or not.
-As between you and the creditor, the only issue is: has the debt been cancelled by the issuance of a 1099-C?
+Your IRS obligations have nothing to do with whether the debt has been canceled or not.
+As between you and the creditor, the only issue is: has the debt been canceled by the issuance of a 1099-C?
 I say yes.
 This is undeniable.
 Zombies are not real.
 It is the creditor’s burden to establish otherwise.
 If you are told the 1099-C was issued by mistake, do not accept this at face value.
 Demand to know what the mistake was.
 If you are told there was no mistake but the IRS required the 1099-C, demand to know which IRS code they are relying on.
 And by all means, demand that an amended 1099-C be issued before you pay anything.
 Even the King of Zombie debts can be contested and defeated.

 This article is not legal advice and should not be interpreted as such.
 It is provided for informational purposes only.
 You should consult legal counsel about your specific circumstances and law before making any decisions about your legal rights and how to protect them.